Amathus: Hellenistic era

-About 385-380 BC, the philhellene Evagoras of Salamis was similarly opposed by Amathus, allied with Citium and Soli; and even after Alexander the city resisted annexation, and was bound over to give hostages to Seleucus.
-Its political importance was now ended but its temple of Adonis and Aphrodite Amathusia remained famous in Roman times.
-The epithet Amathusia in Roman poetry often means little more than "Cypriote," but attesting to the fame of the city.
+Around 385–380 BC, the philhellene Evagoras of Salamis was similarly opposed by Amathus, allied with Kition and Soli; and even after Alexander the Great the city resisted annexation, and was bound over to give hostages to Seleucus.
+Its political importance was over but its temple of Adonis and Aphrodite Amathusia remained famous in Roman times.
+The epithet Amathusia in Roman poetry often means "Cypriote," attesting to the city's fame.

 From the 4th century BC the pedestals of two sculptures donated by the last Basileus of Amathous, Androkles, representing his two sons, Orestheus and Andragoras, have survived.
-Their inscriptions are in both Eteocyprian and Greek languages.
+Their inscriptions are in both Eteocyprian and Greek.

-The decline of Amathus is often measured by the Ptolemaic gifts to Argos, where Amathus donated only 40 drachmas in 170-160 BC, but Kition and Salamis gave 208, Kourion 172, and Paphos 100.
+The decline of Amathus is often measured by the Ptolemaic gifts to Argos, where Amathus donated only 40 drachmas in 170–160 BC, but Kition and Salamis gave 208, Kourion 172, and Paphos 100.
 However, this figure contradicts the archaeologic evidence of new buildings in this period including a balneion, a bath, a gymnasium, as well as fortifications of the Acropolis, including a new tower.
 The port of Paphos appears to have lost traffic compared to Amathus in the Ptolemaic period, an indication that Paphos, as the capital of the island, perhaps offered fewer drachmas than the other cities for different reasons, like Amathus.